 In areas that do not warrant the detail of a clay paver, permeable interlocking concrete pavers would be the next best alternative as they still create an aesthetically-pleasing pattern while serving to function with the stormwater management program.
 Asphalt and standard concrete should be used only in areas of high traffic volume and service areas unseen by the average resident or visitor.

 Order of Preferred Paving Options

 Vehicular - Enhanced Intersections and Crosswalks

-- 1. Clay or Concrete Pavers (Permeable is preferred where applicable.) - 2.
-Concrete with Shell Aggregate - 3.
-Integral Colored Concrete(Using Scofield or Davis Color) - 4.
+- 1. Clay or Concrete Pavers (Permeable is preferred where applicable.) - Integral Colored Concrete (Using Scofield or Davis Color) - 3.
 Asphalt

 Pedestrian - Sidewalks and Public Open Spaces